greggannicott/tmux-too-young/readme.md

 ### The intro mentions `tmuxp` support.....?

-Yes, as a bonus if a `.tmuxp.yaml` file exists in the root, `tmuxp` will be used to launch the session, meaning your tmuxp session file will be used to determine its windows, panels etc.
+Yes, not only does it detect directories with `.tmuxp.yaml` files, but as a bonus if a `.tmuxp.yaml` file exists in the root, `tmuxp` will be used to launch the session, meaning your tmuxp session file will be used to determine its windows, panels etc.

 Including a `.tmuxp.yaml` file in your repo and lauching it via `tmux-too-young` makes for a fantastic dev experience.
 Recommended!